-Ban sought on sale of tiny plastic, which is showing up in Great Lakes
+Ban sought on sale of tiny plastic showing up in lakes

 Michigan lawmakers are targeting millions of itty-bitty pieces of plastic used in toothpastes and facial cleansers that are showing up in the nation's largest inland lakes in relatively high concentrations.

 Scientists are concerned because the synthetic microparticles, often called microbeads, are consumed by fish and other wildlife and may be entering the food chain.
 Toxic pollutants already in the Great Lakes tend to bind to the plastics, increasing the potential to harm aquatic organisms and those who consume them.

 "These things may be called microbeads, but they're a mega-problem for our Great Lakes," said U.S. Rep. Fred Upton, R-St. Joseph, chairman of the powerful House Energy and Commerce Committee.

 With ranking member Rep. Frank Pallone Jr., D-New Jersey, Upton is leading an effort in Congress to phase out the production and sale of cleansing products containing microbeads.
 Five states have similar laws on the books, and the Michigan Legislature is considering a comparable ban.

 The consumer products industry isn't opposed to the effort, though its officials are quick to say their cleansers aren't the only source of synthetic microbeads.
 The industry wants a few years to reformulate its products and would like the ban to also cover over-the-counter drugs containing microbeads such as toothpastes and acne cleansers.